“Behold, and see, as you pass by.

 As I am now, you must be.

-The pale-blue shale, the red sandstone, and the white marble, must have been brought by horse and carriage from places like the Granite State, New Hampshire.
+The pale-blue shale, the red sandstone, and the white marble, must have been brought by horse and carriage from places like the Granite State, New Hampshire (or Europe, although that is improbable).
 These materials are not local to sandy Long Island.
 Shale, sandstone, then marble, was the order of longevity (and likely cost) of the headstone material.
 Shale had the finest engraving work, marble was the most granular.

 Many headstones were sketchy on dates.
-Not everyone knew what day it was, calendars were not available (for the most part, neither were dictionaries).
+A few may have understood the significance of the Vernal and Autumnal Equinoxes in determining dates.
+Most probably did now know what exact day it was, as calendars were not available (for the most part, neither were dictionaries).
 On the monuments, there are dates of death, but not so often birth dates.
 They knew the age at death much more than the number of years with any fraction.
-Their math skills were also likely weak, they couldn’t calculate the length of life between birth and death.
+Their math skills were also likely weak, they would have difficulty calculating the length of life between birth and death.

-This burial grounds in the woods was for those who may have never even seen Huntington Village, the equivalent to Manhattan to those eight miles distant.
+One burial grounds was in the woods.
+Although Huntington Village was just eight miles distant, those buried here may have never seen it.
 Pioneers could easily have spent just about their entire life within the boundaries of their farm.
-Even going to a church would be a rather long slog.
-Being this isolated could make a relationship with god not the generally accepted god as friend, but rather god as authority figure.
+Even going to a church would be a rather arduous slog.
+Being this isolated could make a relationship with god not the generally accepted god as one’s friend, but rather god as authority figure.

-Several headstones of soldiers who fought in the Revolutionary War, refer to the deceased as “Associators,” and not Revolutionairies.
-This doesn’t even signify Patriot or Loyalist backing, whose linking might have been trouble this close to the exit of British soldiers from America.
+Several headstones of soldiers who fought in the Revolutionary War, refer to the deceased as “Associators,” and not Revolutionaries, or Patriots.
 (Upon further research, associators were Tories, British Loyalists.)

-Long Island did have Loyalist, British sentiment.
-Nathan Hale, in fact, was lynched for not supporting Britain.
+Long Island did have Loyalist, British sentiment (as opposed to New England which had a strong Patriot contingent — Samuel Adams, Paul Revere, etc.).
+Nathan Hale, though, was lynched (in Halesite, Long Island) for not supporting Britain.
 His last words were: “I only regret that I do not have more than one life to give for my country.”
-(Then, with a second life, he could be hung, and still go back to being a farmer, or whatever?...)
+(Then, with a second life, he could be hung, and still go back to being a farmer, or whatever?
+Just saying.)

 My favorite was the one headstone adorned with a fleur-de-lis.
-The inscription, massaged from the French (perhaps the only one on the hill not in English) with my imagination, was: “All we do, is enjoy the day!”
-(And our employ does not like that!)
+The French inscription was perhaps the only one on the hill not in English.

-At the Huntington Village Burial Grounds, the main boulevard, the main promenade, was once not by the parking lot, but on the other side of the Historical Society building, which was built in 1892 — a late-comer to this hill.
+At the Huntington Village Burial Grounds, the main boulevard, the main promenade, was once not by the parking lot, but on the other side of the Historical Society building, which was built in 1892 — a late-comer to this hill with antebellum headstones.
 The new, Best in Show were buried by the parking lot, West of the earlier show-stoppers.
+In other words, the parking lot was a later addition, paved around the cemetery.

-This appears to be a very interesting indictment of early medical malpractice — “died...by inoculation” (the headstone was broken into two halves, as if to avoid implicating wrong-doing):
+This appears to be a very interesting indictment of early medical malpractice — “died...by inoculation” (the headstone was broken into two halves, as if to avoid implicating the wrong-doers):

 In Memory of